 Shelby Co.
 Woman Charged with TennCare Fraud

-The theft of property charges are class C felonies and the TennCare fraud charges are class D felonies.
-If convicted, Rose could face up to 54 years in prison.
-The case is being prosecuted by District Attorney General Amy T, Weirich of Shelby County.
+The theft of property charge is a class C felony and the TennCare fraud charge is a class D felony.
+The case is being prosecuted by District Attorney General Amy T. Weirich of Shelby County.

-The OIG, which is separate from TennCare, began full operation in February 2005 and has investigated over 5,760 criminal cases leading to more than $10.8 million being repaid to TennCare, with a total estimated cost avoidance of more than $163.6 million for TennCare, according to latest figures.
-To date, 3,081 people have been charged with TennCare fraud.
+The OIG, which is separate from TennCare, began full operation in February 2005 and has identified and investigated more than 130,349 potential fraud cases leading to more than $9.2 million being repaid to TennCare.
+In the year ending June 30, 2021 the total estimated cost avoidance was more than $7.5 million.
+TennCare's budget is comprised of 65 percent federal and 35 percent state dollars.
+To date, 3,141 people have been charged with TennCare fraud.

 Through the OIG Cash for Tips Program established by the Legislature, Tennesseans can get cash rewards for TennCare fraud tips that lead to convictions.
 Anyone can report suspected TennCare fraud by calling 1-800-433-3982, toll-free or by logging on to www.tn.gov/oig/ and following the prompts that read “Report TennCare fraud.”